 Yes.
-There are a few easy things you can do to keep your little one safe:
+There are a few easy things you can do to prevent SIDS and keep your little one safe:

-Put your baby on her back to sleep.
-Once she can roll over on her own, it’s safe for her to sleep on her tummy.
+Put your baby on their back to sleep.
+Once they can roll over on their own, it’s safe for them to sleep on their tummy.
 Until then, remember this phrase: “back to sleep.”
 It’ll help keep your baby’s odds of having SIDS much lower.

-Choose a firm, flat surface for her bed.
+Choose a firm, flat surface for their bed.
 Use tight-fitting sheets.
-Keep pillows, blankets, and other objects out of her sleep area until she’s at least 1.
-You can swaddle her for warmth, but only until she learns how to roll over.
+Keep pillows, blankets, and other objects out of their sleep area until they are at least 1.
+You can swaddle them for warmth, but only until they learn how to roll over.

 Sleep in the same room, but not in the same bed.
-Sharing a room with your baby can cut her chances in half.
-But sleeping in the same bed with her raises her odds.
+Sharing a room with your baby can cut their chances in half.
+But sleeping in the same bed with them raises their odds.
 Try not to fall asleep while sitting up and holding your baby.

-Keep her cool while she’s asleep.
-Don’t overdress her when you put her down.
-Her room should be cool and comfortable.
-You can use a special wearable blanket (called a sleep sack) that covers her body and leaves her face uncovered.
+Keep them cool while they are asleep.
+Don’t overdress them when you put them down.
+Their room should be cool and comfortable.
+You can use a special wearable blanket (called a sleep sack) that covers their body and leaves their face uncovered.